ionic-team/ionic-docs/src/pages/utilities/config.md

 }
 ```

 Other options include `getBoolean` and `getNumber`.
 All support an optional fallback value as the second parameter.
+See API details at the end of this document for details.

 ### Setting Globally